Parliamentary.ai

 Overview

 This bill proposes to grant members of the House of Lords the right to vote in elections for the House of Commons.
 Currently, this right is denied to them.
-The bill will come into effect one year after its passing, applying across the UK.
+The bill aims to extend voting rights to this specific group of individuals.

 Description